Healthy Homes Assessment Ahuriri

 Draught Stopping Ahuriri

-If a draught is noticed from gaps that are not adequate or holes the area requirements to be sealed.
+If a draught is felt from unreasonable gaps or holes the area requirements to be closed.

 What are the most unreasonable gaps or holes?

-See the full details regarding the Healthy Homes draught stopping requirements.
+See the full details for the Healthy Homes draught stopping requirements.

 draught stopping building inspections